 In open surgery, the surgeon makes an incision to reach the prostate gland.
 Depending on the case, the incision is made either in the lower belly or in the perineum between the anus and the scrotum.

 When the incision is made in the lower belly, it is called the retropubic approach.
-In this procedure, the surgeon may also remove lymph nodes in the area so that they can be tested for cancer.
+The surgeon may also remove lymph nodes in the area so that they can be tested for cancer.

 When the incision is made in the perineum, it is called the perineal approach.
 The recovery time after this surgery may be shorter than with the retropubic approach.
 If the surgeon wants to remove lymph nodes for testing, he or she must make a separate incision.
 If the lymph nodes are believed to be free of cancer based on the grade of the cancer and results of the PSA test, the surgeon may not remove lymph nodes.